Gyeeta/gyeeta/README.md

 docker pull ghcr.io/gyeeta/gyeeta-devel:latest
 ```

-Note that the container is of 5 GB size.
+Note that the container is over 5 GB size.

 Users can run the container optionally passing a Volume mount for the git source.